Robin Sloan

 My writing project continues, of course.
 What is that project?
 The production of books that mix the genres and styles I love most, while adding something new — pushing those genres and styles forward — in a way that attracts a large, enthusiastic readership around the world.
 These books always encourage their readers to contemplate scale, in one way or another.
 These books make scale undeniable.
 That’s it!
 That’s the project.

-Between those two pillars, the company and the composition, there is the fun of daily life (substantial) and the fizz of other fascinations (held barely in check) (as evidenced by these newsletters).
+Between those two pillars, the company and the books, there is the fun of daily life (substantial) and the fizz of other fascinations (held barely in check) (as evidenced by these newsletters).
 Put all those things together and … that’s what Robin is doing!

 It’s almost TOO California, I realize.
 Novels and olives; the ferment of the San Francisco Bay Area and the fecundity of the San Joaquin Valley.
 I didn’t see any of this coming in the summer of 2004, driving across the country.
 I had no visions of this place.
 Without realizing it, I passed through the golden door.